isabelcosta/fourth-personal-website/src/posts/find-speaking-opportunities.md

 I am part of some meetup groups where they’re usually very welcoming to having people from the community share knowledge through talks.
 These are great opportunities to get into public speaking.

 So if you think of meetups you are already a part of, they might have opportunities for your to speak.
+The first public talk I have done, was at a meetup - [Google Developer Group Lisboa](https://gdg.community.dev/gdg-lisboa/), where the organizers encouraged me constantly to share my knowledge.
+When I had something to talk about I reached out to them and they set up [a meetup for me to speak about Open Source](https://www.meetup.com/gdglisbon/events/254345727/).

 Here’s some communities I know that are usually open for having community members present and sharing their knowledge.